-I’ve been looking more deeply into how Edward VI died and whether or not it could have been non-classical cystic fibrosis.
-Here’s a nice excerpt from Jennifer Loach’s biography of the boy-king:
+Let’s talk a bit more about how Edward VI died and whether or not it could have been as a result of non-classical cystic fibrosis.

 Hmmmm … the pulmonary issues and swelling and fever are all common indicators of non-classic CF, but what about the ulcers on Edward’s skin?